It’s not very often I get meta about blogging this blog, but indulge me for one New Year’s Eve post.

 And they might scoff at the notion, but one thing I have come to realize is that Punk can even be found in the hearts of those grumpy old men writing the columns about perforation details and printing varieties.
 They might harrumph when a respectable nation puts a rock star on a stamp, but when chatting to a fellow philatelist, you can come to realize that you’ve been so distracted by a stuffy blazer that you’ve missed the twinkle in the eye.

 Punk Philatelist lives wherever anyone is told stamps are too boring, philately isn’t cool, it’s a man’s hobby, you can’t afford it, you’re doing it wrong, or any of the myriad silly reasons you’ll hear, even from your own brain.
-Punk Philatelist says fuck those voices.
+Punk Philatelist says, don’t listen to those voices.
 You be you.
 Philately is about doing your own thing, and Punk says have at it.
 She’s got your back.

 Punk II shares this passion, and I am confident that the blog is in safe, entertaining and equally intermittent hands, and will remain the Punk Philatelist you know and justifiably adore.
-At this stage, we plan to retain Punk’s female persona, since she’s become such a part of us.
-It might end up looking like gender appropriation or something, but at least we all know she’s really a man, like Dame Edna.
-(Nonetheless I’ve told Punk II he’s under no obligation to carry on comparing classic stamps to designer footwear.
-He’s not that good.)
+Punk may occasionally allude to her historical female persona, since she’s become such a part of us, but at least now we’ll all know she’s really a man, like Dame Edna.

 I also hope Punk II might rectify my greatest regret: I got way too distracted by shiny new releases, and never covered enough of the classics, nor of the world of traditional philately, with its exhibitions and auctions and stuff.
 For, despite the impudence, I was never about tearing this house down.
 I just wanted to build an annex for the kids to play in.
 (And with the exception of this post, Punk’s already dialled back on the swearing lately.
 Did you notice?
 Cute gimmick.
 Lazy writing.)